Calumet Christian School

 Dear Parents,

-In the instance of a fever - the student will need to stay home until they are fever free for 24 hours - without fever reducing medications.
-A temperature of over 100 degrees is considered a fever.
+In the instance of a fever, the student must stay home until they are fever-free for 24 hours without using fever-reducing medications.
+A temperature over 100 degrees is considered a fever.

 The symptoms a student could be sent home for include: